microconfig/microconfig/README.md

      template.logback.toFile=logs/logback-descriptor.xml
  ```

-You can use absolute or relative path for 'toFile' property.
+You can use absolute or relative path for `toFile` property.
 Relative path starts from result service config dir (See 'Running config build' section).

 So template dependency declaration syntax looks like:
 ```
 template.${templateName}.fromFile=${sourceTemplateFile}
 template.${templateName}.toFile=${resolvedTemplateDestinationFile}
 ```
-${templateName} - is used only for mapping 'fromFile' and 'toFile' properties.
+`${templateName}` - is used only for mapping 'fromFile' and 'toFile' properties.

 Let's override file that will be copied on prod env:
 ```